TREATMENT OF PITUITARY CUSHINGS

 WHAT IS ADDISON’S DISEASE / ADDISONIAN REACTION?

 Addison’s disease, also called hypoadrenocorticism, is the opposite of Cushing’s disease; Addison's disease results from a deficiency of cortisone.
 If Lysodren® erodes away too much of the adrenal gland or if there is an idiosyncratic trilostane response, an Addisonian reaction occurs which can be temporary or permanent.
 The symptoms mentioned above (vomiting, diarrhea, listlessness, appetite loss) may be seen and if untreated, the patient can go into shock and die.
 If one suspects an Addisonian reaction is occurring, a dose of prednisone (which has hopefully been provided to keep on hand in case of emergency) should reverse the reaction within 30 minutes (a couple of hours at most).
 If no response to prednisone is seen, the dog has some other illness.
 If the dog is back to normal after the prednisone dose, then the veterinarian should be contacted for further instructions.
 The prednisone will likely have to be continued for a couple of weeks.

 Addison’s disease can be permanent after a drug reaction.
 If this occurs, hormone supplementation becomes needed indefinitely to prevent life threatening shock as the body becomes unable to adapt to any sort of stress on its own.
-Medications to treat Addison's disease can be very expensive, especially for larger dogs, and it is generally felt that the induction of Addison’s disease is undesirable.
+Medications to treat Addison's disease can be very expensive, especially for larger dogs, and it is generally felt that the creation of Addison’s disease is undesirable.
 That said, in Europe it is common to treat Cushing's disease by purposely creating an Addisonian state as it is much simpler to treat Addison's disease than it is to treat Cushing's disease.
 The technique for purposely creating Addison's disease is called "medical adrenalectomy."
 It involves very high doses of Lysodren® and is done in a very controlled manner.
 It is not a common procedure in the U.S.

 See more information on Addison's disease, which can also occur in animals (and people) as a natural occurance with no help from Lysodren®.

 A NOTE ON SURGERY